openssl/openssl/INSTALL.md

  * Perl 5 with core modules (please read [NOTES-PERL.md](NOTES-PERL.md))
  * The Perl module `Text::Template` (please read [NOTES-PERL.md](NOTES-PERL.md))
  * an ANSI C compiler
+ * POSIX C library (at least POSIX.1-2008), or compatible types and functionality.
  * a development environment in the form of development libraries and C header files
  * a supported operating system